mumuki/mulang/README.md

 ...and with basic expectations:
 ```
-$ mulang '{"expectations":[{"tag":"Basic","binding":"x","inspection":""],"code":{"content":"x = 1","language":"Haskell"}}'
+$ mulang '{"expectations":[{"tag":"Basic","binding":"x","inspection":"HasBinding"}],"code":{"content":"x = 1","language":"Haskell"}}'
 {"results":[{"result":true,"expectation":{"tag":"Basic","inspection":"HasBinding","binding":"x"}}],"smells":[]}
 ```

 ## Building mulang from source

 To generate `mulang` executable, you have to build the project using [cabal](https://www.haskell.org/cabal/).
-

 Make sure you have `cabal` command installed.
 You can install it by doing `sudo apt-get install cabal-install` or by downloading binaries from [here](https://www.haskell.org/cabal/download.html).

 Important:  cabal version must be **higher than 1.18**.
 Otherwise, sandboxes won't work.